xgrg/xgrg.github.io/content/2021-05-22-a-night-in-the-van.md

 ## Night #1:

 <div style="padding:20px; text-align:justify; background-color:#50453e; color:white">
-First night onboard: Mittlach (Vosges, France) - on the way to the camping area - rainy wheather.
+First night onboard: Mittlach (Vosges, France) - on the way to the camping area - rainy weather.
 </div>

 <iframe height="500"  src="https://maps.google.com/maps?q=47.9894292,7.0020924&t=k&z=13&ie=UTF8&iwloc=&output=embed" frameborder="0" scrolling="no" marginheight="0" marginwidth="0"></iframe><br>

+_How did I ended in the Vosges for my first night?
+I wanted some mountains, the closest possible to Paris and on top of this I had never been in that area._

 ## Night #2: